seagent/monarch/README.md

 * *<ins>sub_res_count_dbp:</ins>* sub result count that is wanted to be returned from the relevant DBpedia sub query (Choices are: ALL, 4000, 3000, 2000, 1000)
 * *<ins>sub_res_count_nyt:</ins>* sub result count that is wanted to be returned from the relevant Nytimes sub query (Choices are: ALL, 4000, 3000, 2000, 1000)
 * *<ins>sub_res_count_stock:</ins>* sub result count that is wanted to be returned from the relevant Stockmarket sub query (Choices are: ALL, 4000, 3000, 2000, 1000)

+For example to run evaluation by running agent-app on node with ip address as '155.223.25.4', port as '2553', query count as '2500', query percentage in min as '0.2' meaning that '500' queries per min, selectivity as 'MID' and sub result count for DBpedia, Nytimes and Stockmarket as 1000 meaning that '%80' sub result filtering ratio